justliam42/MSOE-notes/Classes/CPE 1500/Week 5 - Combination building blocks - multiplexer, decoder, encoder.md

 #### Adders (full, ripple, fast)
-- addition is the fundamental arithm
+- addition is the fundamental arithmetic operation
+	- we can create subtraction (adding the negative)
+	- we can create multiplication (repetitive addition)
+	- we can create division (repetitive subtraction)